victorighalo/seerbit-android/README.md

  *Fullname-> String: Used to specify the full name associated with the payment */
         transactionModel.setFull_name("Seer Bit");
+        /**

+ *setSetAmountByCustomer-> String: Used to set true to allow customer set the amount on the checkout */
+        transactionModel.setSetAmountByCustomer(true);

+/**
+ *setClosePrompt-> String: Used to specify if the shopper/customer will be prompted to confirm the action to close Checkout when the cancel button is clicked during and after a payment has started */
+        transactionModel.setClosePrompt(true);
 ```
 ### Closing the seerbit SDK

-In case the need ever arises to manually close the seerbit SDK.
-There is a method that can be used to release all resources associated with the view.
-This is done by using the .close() which takes in no arguments.
+To close the Checkout programmatically, there are two methods on the SeerbitView class that can be used to release all resources associated with the view.
+This is done by using the .endPayment() or .close() which takes in no arguments.

 ### State flow of the API

-The expected workflow of the API is to firstly create an instance of the seerbit SDK, the call the .open() method by passing it a transaction model to open, the view is automatically closed after a successful transaction.
+The expected workflow of the API is to firstly create an instance of the seerbit SDK, the call the startPayment() or .open() method and passing it a transaction model to open the Checkout View, the view is automatically closed after a successful transaction.

 ## Contributors
 <span>